 In a closed primary, only voters registered with a given party can vote in that party's primary.
 States with closed primaries include party affiliation in voter registration so that the state has an official record of what party each voter is registered as.

 In a few states, independent voters may register with a party on Election Day.
 However, they must remain registered with that party until they change their affiliation again.
 A handful of states even allow voters registered with one party to switch their registration at the polls to vote in another party's primary.
 In these rare instances, a closed primary can more closely resemble open or semi-closed primaries than the closed primaries of other states.
-Such states are still considered "closed," however, so be sure to refer to the "Remarks" column for your state to see if that is the case.

 In a semi-closed primary, unaffiliated voters may choose which party primary to vote in, while voters registered with a party may only vote in that party's primary.
 Representing a middle ground between the exclusion of independent voters in a closed primary and the free-for-all of open primaries, the semi-closed primary eliminates concerns about voters registered in other parties from "raiding" another party's nominating contest.

 People who align with a given party may theoretically still vote in another party's primary if they are registered as independent.
 The potential for such tactical party registration is also present in the strictest of closed primaries.